scottclowe/scottclowe.github.io/_posts/2016-03-12-boxcox-feature-gaussianisation.md

 ## Further implications

-Applying power transformations in this manner will certainly change the model which you construct.
+Applying power transformations in this manner to the raw features will certainly change the model which you construct.

 As stated before, the results of your model shouldn't change if you move from measuring money in dollars to cents.
 But after Gaussianising the same feature with the Box-Cox transformation, we've moved to measuring money in some non-linearly transformed space instead.
+This transformed space is still for building a model an though.
+In fact, it provides a representation similar to the percentile of monentary amount taken over all the samples we have for that feature.

-But that said, taking a power transformation of an existing feature is one way of doing feature engineering.
+Furthermore, taking a power transformation of an existing feature is one way for a data scientist to perform feature engineering and attempt to find a more accurate model of the data.
-Here, we're doing the same thing but taking the human out of the routine and automating the choice of power with which to transform the feature.
+Here, we're doing the same thing but taking the human out of the routine and automating the choice of the power with which to transform the feature.

 If we're fitting a linear model and have no reason to suspect that there is linear relationship between a financial feature measured in dollars and the class or regression target, why not take the Box-Cox transformation of the feature?
 Without any other information, this is no less likely to be linearly related to the target variable.
 The Box-Cox transformation is essentially giving us a measure of relative purchasing power instead of actual cash, which is not necessarily a bad thing.

-Furthermore, if you're doing regression you can rescale the target variable using Box-Cox too (and undo the transformation afterward generating predictions).
+Furthermore, if you're doing regression you can rescale the target variable using Box-Cox too (and undo the transformation after generating predictions so the overall model gives a salient output).

 Should Gaussianisation be performed before PCA, this will change the co-linearity of the features and the eigenvectors produced.
 But if the motivation for PCA is dimensionality reduction before fitting a predictive model to the data, this is not an issue.